 For the past few years, Palomino RV has been on a roll.
 In 2013, they debuted the 2911 double-slide and partnered with Torklift International to develop the Landing Pad extended rear storage bumper.

-In 2014, Palomino RV launched two new truck camper models and completely redesigned their pop-up camper line.
+In 2014, they launched two new Palomino truck campers and completely redesigned their Palomino pop-up camper line.
 The creme de la creme of 2014 was an innovative new electric pop-up roof mechanism from Rieco-Titan, complete with a key fob remote control.

 Last October, Palomino RV set their truck camping design on stun and launched a large automotive-style front windshield and wrap-around fiberglass nose cap that took just about everyone in the truck camper community – including us – by surprise.
 Then they re-worked their floor plans, finessed their cabinetry, updated their table tops, and debuted a next-generation in-wall slide mechanism.